doshprompt/angular-localization/README.md

 If the attribute value is not a valid token, then it will itself be used as the element's content.

+__NOTE:__ Localizations defined by the `i18n` attribute cannot contain HTML tags, as the translation result will be assigned as text, not as HTML.
+This limitation enables a slightly faster localization, as no sanitization is required.

 #### Localize with Dynamic User Data

 It is also possible to provide dynamic user data to the translation function.